What the hell am I am going to do?

 My first ‘career break’ (just before 1 turned 40) was spent travelling the US for 3 months.
 It was amazing.

 31 states on the itinerary.
-A white 2-litre Mustang for the open road.
-Mouth watering buffalo wings to savour in every town.
-Legendary lists of craft beer in super cool brew pubs.
+A white, 2-litre Mustang for the open road.
+Mouthwatering buffalo wings to savour in every town.
+Legendary lists of craft beer in super cool brewpubs.

 A dream for a girl looking for inspiration, surely.
 Well, it didn’t quite work out that way.

 Instead, on my return I decided to give advertising one last shot, and where was the best place to do it, London of course.
-One interview with a big network agency.
+One interview with a large network agency.
 One job secured.
 Just needed to find a flat and move down within the week.
 No problem.

 8 months later and that familiar feeling had arisen again.
-Why are you still doing this, you’re becoming too old, this isn’t your true passion, why aren’t you looking after your health, why not try something totally different?
+Why are you still doing this?
+You’re becoming too old.
+This isn’t your true passion.
+Why aren’t you looking after your health?
+Why not try something totally different?

 I could have stayed and maybe figured out what I wanted to do, but that takes discipline and time, and when I couldn’t spare enough time to drink a glass of water, the chances of that happening were pretty slim.
 I just didn’t have the time.
 Or refused to make the time.

 So, fast forward a couple of months and here I find myself, in Bali.
 For a 7 whole months.
 Yes.
 That’s over 5,000 hours just to focus on me.
 What the hell am I going to do?